 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Tool tickets.
+Want to see Tool on tour?
+View the listings below for upcoming dates and Tool tickets.

 Sorry!
 We couldn't find any events for Tool in Las Vegas.

 Tool was created in 1990 by singer Maynard James Keenan and guitarist Adam Jones.
 Keenan and Jones met in 1989, and over the next couple years they met and recruited drummer Danny Carey and bassist Paul D'Amour into the band.
 Tool spent its first couple years playing the local Los Angeles circuit before being signed by label Zoo Entertainment.
 The band began their meteoric rise to fame with their 1992 debut EP, Opiate.
 In 1993, the band released their first studio album, Undertow, at the height of the alternative rock movement in the United States.
 After landing a spot in the main stage lineup at the 1993 Lollapalooza, sales of the album began to skyrocket, and by September of that year, it was certified platinum.
 The release of Undertow was not without controversy.
 The album's cover, depicting a nude man and woman, was pulled from several retail locations, prompting the band to release another version with a censored cover.
 Regardless of the controversy, sales of the album continue to do well, selling well over two million copies since its release.